M33rschaum/technical-writing-portfolio/technical-docs/Sample-API-Doc.md

 ---

-📄 *This documentation is part of a technical writing portfolio project and was manually structured based on Swagger UI and testing results from the SoftUni Idea Center API.*
+📄 *This documentation is part of a technical writing portfolio project and was manually structured based on Swagger UI and testing results from the Idea Center API.*